-The Chemistry department invites applications for a tenure track Assistant Professor to begin July 1, 2015.
-Strong applicants will have expertise to teach in the two-semester Physical Chemistry sequence, lecture and laboratory, and will bring to the department an area of research grounded in physical chemistry or a related field (Materials, Environmental, Physical Organic, Physical Inorganic, etc.).
-Additional possible teaching responsibilities include Introductory Chemistry, Research Methods, and/or other courses in the candidate’s areas of expertise.
+ASSISTANT PROFESSOR, BIOCHEMISTRY—HAMILTON COLLEGE, Clinton, NY.
+The Chemistry Department invites applications for a tenure track Assistant Professor to begin July 1, 2016.
+Strong applicants will have expertise to teach Biochemistry, lecture and laboratory, and will bring to the department an area of research in biochemistry, broadly defined.
+Additional teaching responsibilities include Introductory or Organic Chemistry, Research Methods, and/or other courses in the candidate’s areas of expertise.
 The successful candidate will be expected to guide student research during the summer and advise the required Senior Project during the academic year.
 Ph.D. and postdoctoral or equivalent experience required.
 Applicants must demonstrate excellence, or the potential for excellence, in teaching and research with undergraduates.
 Experience teaching or working with diverse student populations is an asset.
 Excellent startup support and research space in a state-of-the-art facility will be provided.
 Further information about the department can be found at http://academics.hamilton.edu/chemistry.
-Please submit curriculum vitae, undergraduate and graduate transcripts (unofficial acceptable), statements describing teaching and research interests, and arrange for submission of three letters of recommendation to http://apply.interfolio.com/25614.
-Your cover letter should address the ways in which you would further the College's goal of building a diverse educational environment.
-Suggestions for issues to address in your teaching and research statements can be found at http://academics.hamilton.edu/chemistry/jobs.
-Questions may be directed to Karen Brewer, Acting Chair, Chemistry Department, Hamilton College.
+Please submit curriculum vitae, undergraduate and graduate transcripts (unofficial acceptable), statements describing teaching and research interests, and arrange for submission of three letters of recommendation to https://secure.interfolio.com/apply/30728.
+Your cover letter and/or teaching statement should address the ways in which you would further the College's goal of building a diverse educational environment.
+Suggestions for topics to address in your teaching and research statements can be found at http://academics.hamilton.edu/chemistry/jobs.
+Questions may be directed to Ian Rosenstein, Chair, Chemistry Department, Hamilton College.
 Review of applications will begin on September 30.

 There is no prescribed format for the statement of teaching interests.
 However, some of the topics that could be addressed that the search committee would find helpful include: